teamclairvoyant/apache-airflow-cloudera-csd/README.md

 ### Markup already exists Error:

 Upon many deployments, you may face an error called Markup file already exists while trying to stop a role and the process never stops.
 In that case, stop the process using "Abort" command.
 And navigate to `/var/run/cloudera-scm-agent/process` and delete all the `GracefulRoleStopRunner` directories.

+### Lag in DAG Execution:

+Occasionally, we experienced some delay in DAG execution.
+We are working to fix this.

 ## Resources:
 1. https://github.com/cloudera/cm_ext/wiki/The-Structure-of-a-CSD